“Eligimus Dura” - We Choose the Hard Path

 • My position as Applications Engineer consists of building partnerships with industry professionals and companies by attending industry-related events/conferences, working with our subteam leads to implement CADed rocket parts, and completing thorough research to locate needed materials for our project.

-• During Cold Flows, weekly tests of our rocket MOCH4’s propellant flow simulated with liquid nitrogen, my duty as Documentation Officer is to keep logs of crucial data such as tank pressure leakages and LN2 fill times.
+• During Cold Flows, weekly tests of our rocket MOCH4’s propellant flow simulated with liquid nitrogen, my duty as Documentation Officer was to keep logs of crucial data such as tank pressure leakages and LN2 fill times.

 To keep documentation organized, I created a template for official cold flow timelines for the project.
 Within these documents, important notices and timestamps are logged to keep track of team progress as we proceed to do more tests and procedures on our rocket leading up to launch.